akashsengupta1997/STRAPS-3DHumanShapePose/README.md

         └── ...

 ### Training data
 If you wish to train using the STRAPS framework, we provide pre-processed npz files with training and validation pose parameters here: Place these files in the data directory.
+Note that the model described in the STRAPS paper was trained on SMPL poses from Human3.6M (obtained using MoSh).
+We cannot distribute these due to license limitations.
+However, we have prepared npz files with SMPL poses from the AMASS dataset to replace H3.6M, which should provide similar performance.

 # Inference
 `run_predict.py` is used to run inference on a given folder of input images.
 For example, running inference on the demo folder: